Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 - We maintain those custom rules in a package, which is part of [our graylog2-server repository](https://raw.githubusercontent.com/Graylog2/graylog2-server/master/graylog2-web-interface/packages/eslint-config-graylog/index.js).
 - Ensure you are seeing linter hints in you IDE and consider enabling the setting "fix linter hints on save" ([IntelliJ Docs](https://www.jetbrains.com/help/idea/eslint.html#ws_eslint_configure_run_eslint_on_save)).
 - There is a CI job, which checks if there are linter hints in changes files.
-- If you want to see all linter hints for changed (and committed) files locally, you can run `yarn lint:changes`.
+- If you want to see all linter hints for changed files locally, you can run `yarn lint:changes`.
 You will need to commit your changes first.
-- If you want to see linter hints for a specific file, you can run `lint:path /path/to/file`.
+- If you want to see linter hints for a specific file, you can run `yarn lint:path /path/to/file`.

 ### Naming
 #### Function Naming